zpl-c/librg/README.md

 ## Illustration

 Here is a simple illustration that attempts to describe how the library works on a simple 2d world of 4x4 chunks.
+For a 3d world of bigger size everything would work in a very similar way, just in 3 dimensions.

 ![librg_image](https://user-images.githubusercontent.com/2182108/83945607-87d64400-a814-11ea-8897-3c268b26b0f7.png)